 Parameter Description IP Address Enter the IPv4 address for this route here.
 Tick the Default Route option to use the default route as the IPv4 address.
 Mask Enter the IPv4 network mask for this route here.
+IP Tunnel Select the IP Tunnel option to use the IP tunnel feature and enter the tunnel ID in the space provided.
+The range of IDs is from 0 to 9999.
 Gateway Enter the gateway address for this route here.
 Null Interface Select to enable or disable the NULL interface here.
-Backup State Weight - Specifies a weight number greater than zero, but less than the maximum paths number.
+Backup State Select the backup state option here.
+Options to choose from are: Primary - Specifies the route as the primary route to the destination.
+Backup - Specifies the route as the backup route to the destination.
+Weight - Specifies a weight number greater than zero, but less than the maximum paths number.
 This number is used to replicate identical route paths (multiple copies) in the routing table, so the paths get more chance of being hit for traffic routing.
-If the weight number is not specified for the static route, the default for the path exists in the hashing table.
 Enter the weight value in the space provided.
-The range is from 1 to 15.
+The range is from 1 to 64.